The two-dimensional one-component plasma is hyperuniform: Background measure and global laws for sub-systems: proof of Proposition and Proposition

 Moreover the point $\tilde{z}$ can be found on the line segment between $z_0$ and $w$ with:

-\end{lemma} \begin{proof}[Proof of Lemma \ref{lem:explicitcons}] This is \cite[Lemma 3.6]{bauerschmidt2017local} with three minor differences.
-First of all, in their statement they assume that $r \leq \hal |z_0 - w|$ \emph{and} that $r \in (0, 1)$ (which is always the case in their setting), whereas we take $r$ arbitrary (still with the condition $r \leq \hal |z_0 - w|$).
-There is in fact no additional generality in our statement: the case $r \in (0,1)$ extends to the general case by scaling.
-Secondly, they allow for any $\sigma \geq \hal$ but we will only need $\sigma = \hal$ (so “$\sigma$” does not appear here).
-Finally, the estimate \eqref{disttzz0} is not written down in \cite{bauerschmidt2017local}, however it is a straightforward consequence of the fact that $|\tilde{z} - z_0| \leq r \leq \hal |z_0 - w|$ (which is given by their statement and assumption) and the first equality in \cite[(3.14)]{bauerschmidt2017local} (with $\sigma = \hal$). \end{proof}
+\end{lemma} \begin{proof}[Proof of Lemma \ref{lem:explicitcons}] This is \cite[Lemma 3.6]{bauerschmidt2017local} with three minor differences: \begin{itemize} \item First of all, in their statement they assume that $r \leq \hal |z_0 - w|$ \emph{and} that $r \in (0, 1)$ (which is always the case in their setting), whereas we take $r$ arbitrary (still with the condition $r \leq \hal |z_0 - w|$).
+There is in fact no additional generality in our statement: the case $r \in (0,1)$ extends to the general case by scaling. \item Secondly, they allow for any value $\sigma \geq \hal$ of a certain parameter $\sigma$, but we will only need $\sigma = \hal$ (so “$\sigma$” does not appear here). \item Finally, the estimate \eqref{disttzz0} is not written down in \cite{bauerschmidt2017local}, however it is a straightforward consequence of the fact that $|\tilde{z} - z_0| \leq r \leq \hal |z_0 - w|$ (which is given by their statement and assumption) and the first equality in \cite[(3.14)]{bauerschmidt2017local} (with $\sigma = \hal$). \end{itemize} \end{proof}